dgroomes/stackoverflow-look-back/README.md

   global context therefore we forego the usual luxury of "executing code ad-hoc on the console to our delight".
 This is kind of a major bummer.
 Also modules can't be imported in web workers in Safari and FireFox so that is also a bummer when considering converting this tool to a browser extension.
-* Known issue: The visual elements in the page break after the 1500th post in Chrome.
+* DONE Known issue: The visual elements in the page break after the 1500th post in Chrome.
 I think this is because of an internal limit on CSS Grid sizes.
 See the note in the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
 It mentions 1500, and 3000 and when I go to exactly 1501 posts (there will be 2 * 1501 = 3002) the last post doesn't get rendered correctly.
 I think